 It is possible to pursue a minor in Great Books by taking four of these seminars and four other Great Books electives.
 Many approved electives are taught by Great Books faculty and feature a learning style that is student centered and Socratic.
 Other approved electives include standard format classes with content from the great ideas, books, and works of art that form the subject matter of a cultivated mind.
 It is also possible to complete all 24 sh using Great Books seminars and/or take a capstone seminar in the Great Books as an independent study, and even write an undergraduate thesis with a faculty mentor.
 Substitutions in the minor are also permissible with the approval of the Director.

-To major in the Great Books, one must use the BA / BS in Multidisciplinary Studies.
-This degree serves two purposes: to allow motivated students to design a unique curriculum in consultation with a faculty mentor, or to provide an umbrella under which small programs like ours may offer a major.
+The BA / BS in Multidisciplinary Studies serves two purposes: to allow motivated students to design a unique curriculum in consultation with a faculty mentor, or to provide an umbrella under which small programs like ours can offer a major concentration.
 Great Books faculty are ready to assist students in designing a curriculum that meets their needs.
 Interested students should contact the Director of Great Books, John Stevens in the Department of Foreign Languages and Literatures, who can help with declaring this major and will serve as the default mentor and advisor (unless another is desired).